 In my opinion, Eric Johnson is one of the most gifted guitarists of all time.
 He combines amazing technical ability with a soft touch and tasteful phrasing.
 In his playing he fuses a whole range of genres – including blues, rock, jazz and soul.
 In doing so, he has created a totally unique sound and style.
-And he has done all of this with a beautiful guitar tone that has inspired a huge number of players over the last 30 years.
+And he has done all of this with a beautiful guitar tone.
+Eric Johnson is one of the most gifted guitarists of all time.

 Eric Johnson does not have a classic blues tone.
 Like his playing style, his guitar tone transcends genres.
 Yet it is also a guitar tone that works brilliantly within a blues guitar context.
 His tone is warm and thick, yet all of his notes retain perfect clarity.
 And when Johnson pushes it, he gets a heavily overdriven tone that sounds amazing for the blues.
 His tone has a soaring and vocal quality that is perfect for lead guitar.